Crook (film): India

 A critic at Rediff.com complained of a weak script and story line.
-A reviewer at bollyspice.com said that the film was "too insensitive" and "superficial".
+A reviewer at Bolly Spice said that the film was "too insensitive" and "superficial".

 Australia

 One media outlet in Australia voiced concern about the film, repeating Indian newspaper reviews that Crook portrayed Australia as "A country of ex-convicts.
 A country where they sleep with each other without marrying.
 A country where they don't take care of their families.
 Yes that's the sort of venom that's spewed against the Australians in Crook."

 Among Australia's local Indian population, Gautam Gupta, spokesman for the Federation of Indian Students criticized the piece, saying: "They have performed their research so badly, it's shocking."
 He also complained that, far from helping the situation, that the film could help inflame tensions.

 Director Mohit Suri responded to these charges, rejecting the claims of bias.
 The Hindustan Times quoted Suri saying:

 Responding to allegations that the film is "poorly researched", Suri says, "I have just made a film.
-At 28, don’t expect me to have a cure for racism worldwide.
+At 28, don't expect me to have a cure for racism worldwide.
 I have just expressed my opinion."

 Suri also complained that during the production of the film: